reactivesw/product/docs/admin_design.md

 2. get product entity object by id.
 3. check whether id correspond with correct version or not.
 4. update product by action list, follow the rule described in 2.2.
-5. produce event: who and when to update this product.
+5. save event data: who and when to update this product.
+6. return this product.

 ### 3.4 Get Product Detail Information by Id